CS-W4121/cs-w4121.github.io/homeworks/hw2.md

 ### File name

-Each group should submit one tar.gz file to Canvas.
+Each group should submit one tar.gz file to Gradescope.

 Name the file as `<group_num>_assignment2.tar.gz`.
 For example, `g1_asaf_assignment2.tar.gz`.